 Two places sold a nice Gyoza dumpling; Hidakaya and Gyoza Tiger Hall.
 Both are chain restaurants that can be found throughout Tokyo.

-Hidakaya was our favorite because it was full of locals, especially at the lunchtime rush.
-With a Denny’s Restaurant-vibe, we enjoyed a huge plate of eight dumplings for only a few dollars.
+Hidakaya was our favorite because it was full of locals, especially during the lunchtime rush.
+With a Denny’s-style restaurant vibe, we enjoyed a huge plate of eight dumplings for only a few dollars.

 Also, the staff did not speak English, so we knew we were getting off the beaten path.
 And of course, we always accompanied our dumplings with a nice hot bowl of Ramen noodles.